yipikaye/k8s-community-grid/README.md

 ## Docker
 No Kubernetes?
 Thats OK.

-You can still help cancer!
+You can still help cancer patients!
 ```
 docker pull yipikaye/community-worker
 ```